The C-SHIFT algorithm for normalizing covariances

-where $\nu:=\frac{Var(W)}{E[W^2]}>0$.
-Notice that if $Cov(X_n,X_m)$ is negative, by adding positive multiples of $\nu>0$ in the numerator and the denominator as in (\ref{eqn:corr}), we arrive at $corr(\widetilde{X}_n, \widetilde{X}_m) > corr(X_n, X_m)$.
-In other words, all negative correlations $corr(X_n, X_m)$ will either turn into positive, or negative of smaller magnitude in the observed variables $\widetilde{X}_n$.
-While the multiplicative bias $W^{(i)} \approx 1$ (similarly, the additive bias $V^{(i)} \approx 0$) may not appear critical, they are known to cause significant problems in gene correlation structure analyses.
-Specifically, this phenomenon is known to cause the disappearance of the large magnitude negative correlations in the observed biological data, $\widetilde{X}_n$, which hampers the ability to perform certain types of statistical data analysis, such as the false discovery rate (FDR) method.
+While the bias may not appear critical, they are known to cause significant problems in the analyses of gene correlation structure.
+Specifically, this phenomenon is known to cause the disappearance of the large magnitude negative correlations in the observed biological data, $\widetilde{X}_n$ and $\widetilde{Y}_n$, which hampers the ability to perform certain types of statistical data analysis, such as the false discovery rate (FDR) method.

-The same is observed for the logarithmic data \eqref{eqn:additiveNoise}.
-Similarly to \eqref{eqn:cov}, the independent additive noise in \eqref{eqn:additiveNoise} implies an increase of covariance,
+The bias, whether multiplicative as in \eqref{eqn:multNoise} or additive as in \eqref{eqn:additiveNoise}, causes the correlations to be shifted away from $-1$.
+In partiocular, the independent additive noise in \eqref{eqn:additiveNoise} implies an increase of theoretical covariance as

 where $\omega=Var(V)>0$.
-Consequently, the correlations in the logarithmic data are
+Consequently, the correlations in the logarithmic data are equal to